-3️⃣ What are the key differences that distinguish AI agents from humans in the process of learning new skills?
-What aspects of human learning can AI systems leverage?
-I am a Ph.D. student in Computer Science at Cornell University, working with Sanjiban Choudhury.
+I am a Ph.D. student in Computer Science at Cornell University, working with Sarah Dean.
 Before joining Cornell, I was a research scientist at the Korea Institute of Science and Technology (KIST).
 I received my M.S. from Korea University and my B.S. from the University of Seoul.

 - Cornell University